Spiral galaxy PGC 54493, studied by astronomers for a phenomenon caused in part by dark matter (AN/ESA/NASA/Judy Schmidt)

 October 29, 2018

-(AN) — Tobacco’s stigma has a new rival — air pollution — as the World Health Organization called attention to 7 million deaths a year that it said are the result of simply breathing.
+Tobacco’s stigma has a new rival — air pollution — as the World Health Organization called attention to 7 million deaths a year from simply breathing.

 The Universal Postal Union in Bern, Switzerland (AN/John Heilprin)